cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 # Customizing a mathfield

 The appearance and behavior of the mathfield is highly customizable.
 Here are a few common examples.

 ## Styling

-The mathfield can be styled using the `style` attribute on the `<math-field>` tag or by defining a CSS rule targeting the mathfield.
+**To style the mathfield use the `style` attribute on the `<math-field>` tag or define a CSS rule targeting the mathfield.**

-This can be used to change the base font size or add a border.
+This can be used to modify the appearance of the mathfield in many ways, for example changing the base font size or adding a border around it.

+**To display the mathfield as an inline element**, rather than a block element, use `style="display: inline-block"`

- Change line 2-6 of the HTML in the playground below with `color: #dde; background: #256291;`.
+Change the style attribute in the playground below to `color: #dde; background: #256291;`.

 <!-- htmlmin:ignore -->
 <code-playground layout="stack" >